Stock Spotlight: NVIDIA Corp (NASDAQ:NVDA)

 Growth Potential

-- Dominance in AI computing (~80-90% market share in GPUs for AI training and inference) with the flagship H100, A100 and GH200 Grace Hopper GPUs backbone of hyperscaler/enterprise AI infrastructure and CUDA software ecosystem and optimized libraries creating a deep moat, making it difficult for customers to switch to competitors like AMD, Intel, or in-house chips.
+- Dominance in AI computing (~80-90% market share in GPUs for AI training and inference) with the flagship H100, A100 and GH200 Grace Hopper GPUs are the backbone of hyperscaler/enterprise AI infrastructure and CUDA software ecosystem and optimized libraries creating a deep moat, making it difficult for customers to switch to competitors like AMD, Intel, or in-house chips.

-- Sales Explosive AI demand with generative AI, large language models and enterprise AI adoption driving unprecedented demand for high-performance compute leading to Hyperscalers (AWS, Microsoft Azure, Google Cloud, Oracle), AI labs (OpenAI, Anthropic, xAI) and governments scaling infrastructure aggressively.
+- Explosive AI demand with generative AI, large language models and enterprise AI adoption driving unprecedented demand for high-performance compute leading to Hyperscalers (AWS, Microsoft Azure, Google Cloud, Oracle), AI labs (OpenAI, Anthropic, xAI) and governments scaling infrastructure aggressively.
 The company remains the arms dealer of the AI revolution, benefiting from every stage of AI growth (training, inference, deployment and edge computing).

 - Expanding TAM with the company building end-to-end AI platforms including Networking (InfiniBand, Ethernet) via Mellanox, AI Cloud (DGX Cloud) delivered with hyperscalers, Omniverse & Digital Twins for industrial simulation and NVIDIA DRIVE for autonomous vehicles, with each initiative opening new multi-billion-dollar TAMs, reducing dependence on gaming cycles.